jeancarlosti/jeancarlosti/README.md

 Back End side solve Feature implementation or issue if :
 * Its about CRUD Models Fields
 * Its about SOLID
 * Its About API Consumation
+* Its about Programmatically generate images
-* Can be solved with View Shade
+* Can be solved with View Layer
 * Changes data values on Views
 * Change Improve SEO Score Delivering treated data
 * Improve Performance using Clean Arquitecture
 * Its Necessary to Improve  Administrative Side
 * Improve Crawling operations
 * Improve Rendering Pages

 # Data Base management